Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

-\subsection{Genus $g$ Ground State Degeneracy}
+\subsubsection{Genus $g$ Ground State Degeneracy}

-An alternative way of computing a number of properties of $\gauged{C}{G}$ is by computing the ground state degeneracy $\mathcal{N}_g$ of the theory on a genus $g$ surface.
+An alternative way of computing a number of properties of $\gauged{C}{G}$, when it is a MTC, is by computing the ground state degeneracy $\mathcal{N}_g$ of the theory on a genus $g$ surface.
 It is well-known that this is related to the quantum dimensions of $\gauged{C}{G}$ via the formula (which can be derived using the Verlinde formula)

 Therefore, knowledge of $\mathcal{N}_g$ for enough values of $g$ can be used to extract the quantum dimensions $d_j$ for every topological charge $A \in \gauged{C}{G}$.

 The ground state degeneracy $\mathcal{N}_g$ of $\gauged{C}{G}$ can also be obtained from the genus $g$ ground state degeneracy of $\ext{C}{G}$, which was discussed in Sec.~\ref{sec:higher_genus}, by projecting onto the $G$-invariant subspace of states.
 In other words, we consider every state $| \psi \rangle \in \mathcal{V}_{\{ {\bf g}_j, {\bf h}_j \}}$ for every $\{{\bf g}_j, {\bf h}_j \}$-sector.
 As discussed in Sec.~\ref{sec:generalGenus}, these states transform under the $G$ action.
 The projection keeps only the subspace of states that are invariant under this $G$-action.
 That is, one takes